jsdom/webidl2js/README.md

 Both hooks also have some utility methods that are accessible via `this`:

-- `addImport(relPath, importedIdentifier)` utility to require external modules from the generated interface.
-This method accepts 2 parameters: `relPath` the relative path from the generated interface file and `importedIdentifier` the identifier to import.
+- `addImport(relPath, [importedIdentifier])` utility to require external modules from the generated interface.
+This method accepts 2 parameters: `relPath` the relative path from the generated interface file, and an optional `importedIdentifier` the identifier to import.
 This method returns the local identifier from the imported path.

 The following variables are available in the scope of the replacement code: